nkrajan/mongoose-auth/README.md

 ## Recipe 5: Customizing how you do password login authentication

-Currently, `mongoose-auth` does password authentication by login and password.
+Currently, `mongoose-3x-auth` does password authentication by login and password.
 Suppose you also want to authenticate by checking against an additional parameter, like `active`, which is a Boolean attribute on your UserSchema that indicates whether this user has been activated or not.
 Then you can modify the `authenticate` everyauth step in the following way: